rpeshkov/vscode-text-tables/README.md

 - `Text Tables: Go to next cell` - switch to next cell in current table.
 - `Text Tables: Go to previous cell` - switch to previous cell in current table.
 - `Text Tables: Clear cell` - clear cell under cursor.
+- `Text Tables: Create column left to` - create a new column left to the current column.

 You can access all of the above commands from the command pallete (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> or <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd>)